-and fetishism.
+Feminist critics such as Laura Mulvey have extended this theory in order to understand the construction of the subject in patriarchy.14 In both cases, apparatus theory and its feminist appropriation, the classical Hollywood film is seen as an especially effective form of interpellation, that is, of creating an (illusory) subject effect in the spectator by making the spectator reenact the experience of mirror misrecognition and dispelling the psychic traumas of the formation of the male subject through voyeurism and fetishism.
 Seen this way, the cinematic image is ideological by definition.
-The ideological effect no longer resides in the content of the film, but in its cinematic mode of representation-its implied spectator position, its 'transparent' images and its characteristic forms of narration and editing.
-Because this mode of representation has proven especially effective, the (classical Hollywood) cinema is seen not only as a model of how ideology works in Western political systems but also illustrates the centrality of vision in the subjection of the self in Western societies, so that certain, culturally dominant perceptions and forms of signification become equated with ideology.
+The ideological effect no longer resides in the content of the film, but in its cinematic mode of representation - its implied spectator position, its "transparent" images and its characteristic forms of narration and editing.
+Because this mode of representation has proven especially effective, the classical Hollywood cinema is seen not only as a model of how ideology works in Western political systems, but it also illustrates the centrality of vision in the subjection of the self in Western societies, so that certain, culturally dominant perceptions and forms of signification become equated with ideology.15

 Is there room in such an account of the act of seeing for the second narrative?
-If we look at an actress like Rita Hayworth in a movie like Gilda, our point of view as omniscient, 'transcendental' spectator and the powerful image of femininity evoked by Hayworth appear to be designed to reaffirm a certain (male) identity and hence to predetermine our reception.
+If we look at an actress like Rita Hayworth in a movie like Gilda, our point of view as omniscient, "transcendental" spectator and the powerful image of femininity evoked by Hayworth appear to be designed to reaffirm a certain (male) identity and hence to predetermine our reception.
 However, even in this case the female appearance we see on film is presented by an actress who incorporates somebody whom we do not know and whom we therefore have to mentally construct and reconstruct as a character in the course of watching the film.
 In order to do this, we have to draw on our own imaginary, our own associations, emotions, and desires.
-Consequently, in the various interpretations of a film like Gilda, we encounter a number of different versions of Rita Hayworth, although these different Rita Hayworths always refer to the physically unmistakable appearance of the same woman.
-We do not only encounter this phenomenon in interpretations, however.
-It is part of any viewing experience.
-There is always, in viewing the film, a Gilda-narrative and there is a second narrative, a Winfried Fluck-meets-Gilda narrative, or a Richard Dyer-meets-Gilda narrative, or a Laura Mulvey-meets-Gilda narrative that provides the basis for the transformation of the pictorial representation into an aesthetic experience.
+Consequently, in the various interpretations of a film like Gilda, we encounter a number of different versions of Gilda, although these different Gildas always refer to the physically unmistakable appearance of the same woman, played by Rita